liqthr/music-bot/README.md

 ## Notes

-- Spotify search uses client credentials flow (no user authentication required)
+- **Spotify**: Only tracks with preview URLs are shown (30-second previews).
+Full tracks require Spotify Premium and Web Playback SDK integration.
-- SoundCloud tracks require stream URL resolution via `/api/soundcloud/stream`
+- **SoundCloud**: Full tracks are streamed via SoundCloud API
-- YouTube search is limited to music category videos
+- **YouTube**: Audio is downloaded and converted using yt-dlp.
+Requires yt-dlp and ffmpeg installed on server.
+- **Search Modes**: Each mode shows results only from the selected platform (no automatic fallbacks)
-- FLAC support is provided natively by modern browsers (no external libraries needed)
+- **FLAC Support**: Provided natively by modern browsers (no external libraries needed)
+- **Server Requirements**: For YouTube audio download, ensure yt-dlp and ffmpeg are installed and accessible in your system PATH

 ## License